THUDM/GLM-4/inference/README.md

 # add LORA_PATH = ''
 ```

-+ Build the server by yourself and use the request format of `OpenAI API` to communicate with the glm-4-9b model.
-This
++ Build the server by yourself and use the request format of `OpenAI API` to communicate with the LLM.
-  demo supports Function Call and All Tools functions.
 + Modify the `MODEL_PATH` in `open_api_server.py`, and you can choose to build the GLM-4-9B-Chat or GLM-4v-9B server side.

 Start the server: